cubiclesoft/cloud-storage-server/README.md

 Getting Started
 ---------------

 Download or clone the latest software release.
 If you do not have PHP installed, then download and install the command-line (CLI) version for your OS (e.g. 'apt install php-cli' on Debian/Ubuntu).
-Windows users try [Portable Apache + PHP + Maria DB](https://github.com/cubiclesoft/portable-apache-maria-db-php-for-windows).
+Windows users try [Portable Apache + PHP](https://github.com/cubiclesoft/portable-apache-maria-db-php-for-windows).

 You'll also need to enable the SQLite and OpenSSL PHP modules for your PHP CLI version (e.g. 'apt install php-sqlite php-openssl' on Debian/Ubuntu, edit the 'php.ini' file on Windows).